The Children in Custody section was updated in January 2021.

 - Children who stay with another family whilst their parents are in hospital, prison or serving overseas in the armed forces;

 - Language students living with host families

 Under the Children Act 1989, private foster carers and those with Parental Responsibility are required to notify the local authority of their intention to privately foster or to have a child privately fostered, or where a child is privately fostered in an emergency.

 Teachers, health and other professionals should notify the local authority of a private fostering arrangement that comes to their attention, where they are not satisfied that the arrangement has been or will be notified.

-It is the duty of every local authority to satisfy itself that the welfare of the children who are privately fostered within their area is being satisfactorily safeguarded and promoted.
+It is the duty of every local authority to ensure that the welfare of children who are privately fostered within their area is being satisfactorily safeguarded and promoted.
 The local authority must also arrange to visit privately fostered children at regular intervals.
 All arrangements and regulations in relation to Private Fostering are set out in the Children (Private Arrangements for Fostering) Regulations 2005.
 Children should be given the contact details of the social worker who will be visiting them while they are being privately fostered.